RodrigoPAml/ASP-NET-Base-project/README.md

 ## Overview

- - Comes with authentication and user CRUD
+ - Comes with authentication and user, movie and session CRUD

  ```sql
  create table if not exists public.user (